phanumat/Documentation/device-type-developers-guide/zigbee-primer.rst

   * dni: `Device Network ID`_
   * d: the ZigBee EUID aka long address
-  * capabilities: the MAC capability field from the Device Announce message (not currently used by SmartThings)
+  * capabilities: the MAC capability field from the Device Announce message (not currently used by PEA HiVE)
   * endpoints: a list of information for each available endpoint
   * simple: a space separated string of hex values that contains the following pieces of information: